|I.||First Year Seminar: International Business, Public Policy, & Society|

 In a rapidly changing and highly turbulent global economy, the ability to think creatively, challenge the status quo, and take calculated risks are “must-have” management skills.
-The Minor in Entrepreneurship provides students with the chance to develop these critical skills, and to apply entrepreneurial concepts and problem-solving tools to their chosen area of focus.
+The Minor in Entrepreneurship provides McDonough students with the chance to develop these critical skills, and to apply entrepreneurial concepts and problem-solving tools to their chosen area of focus.
 Students who minor in Entrepreneurship will learn to identify market opportunities, assess their value, and mobilize the resources needed to pursue these opportunities.
 The Minor is not aimed specifically at students who want to launch companies – it is designed to prepare students for success in a range of environments where an entrepreneurial mindset is a distinct advantage – including strategy, corporate innovation and new product development roles.
 Students will also understand how an entrepreneurial mindset can be applied to key social challenges such as economic development, social justice, poverty, diversity, and globalization.
+The minor requirements are as follows:

 - STRT-220: Foundations of Entrepreneurship